What Is A Dovetail Drawer?

 - A dovetail joint is very strong and will outperform most other joint options, including dowel joints or a biscuit joint.

-- A dovetail joint in a drawer for many years has been known as a sign of a high level of craftsmanship and it has become a specified requirement for many kitchen manufactures when they build a bespoke kitchen.
+- A dovetail joint in a drawer for many years has been known as a sign of a high level of craftsmanship and it has become a specified requirement for many kitchen manufacturers when they build a bespoke kitchen.

-- The dovetail drawers at Probox are made from select solid timber and they are built to last, the build quality is designed to match that of a high end bespoke kitchen or furniture piece.
+- The dovetail drawers at Probox are made from select solid timber and they are built to last, the build quality is designed to match that of a high-end bespoke kitchen or furniture piece.